Sulfates In Shampoos Explained: Shampoo Friend or Foe?

 Non-Ionic Surfactants Explained

 Non-ionic surfactants is the second largest group, which accounts for about 45% of global surfactant production.
 They allow manufacturers to vary the extent of shampoo’s solubility by changing the size of hydrophilic groups.
-Non-ionic surfactants are usually not included in shampoos due to being rather harsh detergents.
+Non-ionic surfactants are usually not in shampoos due to being rather harsh detergents.
 Because of strong defatting properties they might harm your hair by stripping it and causing scalp irritation.

 Cationic Surfactants Explained